Risk Warning: Your Capital is at Risk.

 Iron Ore Options on Futures

-The CME offers two average price options contract on iron ore futures.
+The CME offers two average price options contracts on iron ore futures.

 Options are also a derivative instrument that employs leverage to trade commodities.
 As with futures, options have an expiration date.

-However, options also have a strike price, which is the price above which the option finishes in the money.
+However, options also have a strike price, which is the price at which the transaction is executed at expiration.

 An average price option is where the payoff is determined by the difference between the strike price and the average price of the underlying asset.